peterfrench/topological-sort-example/README.md

 manager.Sort();
 ```

-With the above code `jquery.js` will be the first resource for the ResourceManager since `core.js` depends on it.
+In the code above, `jquery.js` will be the first resource for the ResourceManager since `core.js` depends on it.